claytron/resume/index.rst

   Learned to use vim and zsh while administering FreeBSD boxes.

-  Set up backup systems using AMANDA.

-  Upgraded an aging RT server.

 - ( 1999-2003 ) | Machinist | PK Machine & Tool

   Operated manual and computer controlled mills and lathes.

   Turned schematics into physical objects.

-  This is where I first started to program.

 Language
 ====================================================================